KatarzynaNabozny/Agrokaszuby-Frontend/README.md

 To display one week forecast (in °C) for Destination of Hotel Agrokaszuby on main view as a table:

 ![img.png](src/main/resources/static/weather_forecast.png)

+## 4. Data base saving
+1. Saving Reservation - when press save on reservation form.
+This is saved in RESERVATION table
+2. Saving Customer - when press save on reservation form.
+This is saved in CUSTOMER table
+3. Removing reservation - when pres delete on reservation form \
+needed to provide email, start ane end date.
+This is removed from RESERVATION table
+4. Saving currency exchange when changing currency for USD in Reservation form. \
+Then PriceService invokes CurrencyExchangeService.
+This is saved in CURRENCY_EXCHANGE table

 ## 6. Design patterns (F6, F3)
 * Builder - Reservation  (F6)